jb4411/RIT-SWEN-261-Team-2-Fanta/docs/DesignDoc.md

 | com.webcheckers.ui.PostSigninRoute                               | <span style="color:red">3.50</span>   | 6     | 7     |
 | **Total**                                                            |       |       | **189**   |
 | Average                                                          | 3.95  | 11.5 | 31.5 |

+Within the application tier, the GameCenter class has a WMC of 34.
+We can see from this that some refactoring in this class could improve testability, which should be examined.
+This is consistent with what we saw in the method metrics above.

+With respect to the model tier, the BoardView class has an OCavg of 3.68, and a WMC of 81.
+This class is the most problematic when it comes to our code metrics, and given what we saw in the method metrics above, these results are not surprising.
+As we discussed above, refactoring the BoardView class could improve both its testability and understandability.

+The CheckersGame class has a WMC of 42.
+We can see from this that some refactoring in this class could improve testability, and should be considered.
+This is consistent with what we saw in the method metrics above.

+With Respect to the  to the UI tier, theGetGameRoute class has an OCavg of 7.
+This is consistent with what we saw in the method metrics above.
+Refactoring the GetGameRoute.handle() method to move functionality out of the UI tier would both reduce GetGameRoute’s OCavg, and reduce the complexity of the UI.

+The GetHomeRoute class has an OCavg of 5.5.
+This is consistent with what we saw in the method metrics above.
+Refactoring the GetHomeRoute.handle() method to move functionality out of the UI tier would both reduce GetHomeRoute’s OCavg, and reduce the complexity of the UI.

+The PostSigninRoute class has an OCavg of 3.5.
+Some refactoring to move functionality out of this method, and out of the UI tier would make testing this class easier.
+None of the methods in the class exceed the normal range for the method metrics, meaning it would likely be easy to perform such refactoring.

+##Remaining Metrics
+Our code is within the normal ranges for all of the Javadoc coverage metrics, all of the Lines of code metrics, and all of the Martin package metrics.

 #Initial code metrics:
 These are the code metrics from when we first did metric analysis in Sprint 3 for the Code Metrics exercise.